OPEC says pumping hard to bring oil price down

 "We're working hard to bring down the price.
 We're not comfortable."

-His comments weighed on oil prices, which had already fallen back from the March high.
-Brent crude on Thursday fell as low as $116.10, its lowest since early February.
-It had been trading above $118 earlier in the day.

-The 12-member Organization of the Petroleum Exporting Countries is pumping 32.3 million barrels per day (bpd), Badri said, citing figures given to OPEC by member countries.
+The 12-member Organization of the Petroleum Exporting Countries is pumping 32.3 million barrels per day (bpd), he said, citing figures given to OPEC by member countries.

 That is 2.3 million bpd more than OPEC's target of 30 million bpd and higher than a Reuters estimate of OPEC output in April published this week.